kblok/kblok.github.io/_posts/2019-01-23-csharp-nullable-bools-shortcuts.md

 if (-Infinity)
 ```

-When you come from C# you tend to add `> 0` or `!= ''`.
-Although is could be quite tricky, once you get the idea it becomes super simple to express conditions.
+Coming from C# you tend to add `> 0` or `!= ''`, so this looks quite tricky.
+But, once you get the idea, it becomes super simple to express conditions.

 C# applies the same shortcuts but only for booleans, which is good.
 You can do: